 Las Vegas hides all manner of untold stories.
-Beneath its tantalizing neon lights, Sin City is a hotbed for high rolling gamblers, mobsters and regular party goers just looking for a good time.
+Beneath its tantalizing neon lights, Sin City is a hotbed for high rolling gamblers, mobsters and regular partygoers just looking for a good time.
 But the town famous for million-dollar birthday bashes and shotgun weddings has its secret side, too.

 “Vegas is a city of extravagance and luxury, and at the same time you have this whole community that is supporting it,” says writer and producer Miranda Kwok.
 “Service, undocumented and domestic workers are the heart of the city and holding it up, yet they are completely made to be invisible.”

 Kwok’s Las Vegas-set crime drama, “The Cleaning Lady,” aims to elevate some of those invisible lives.
-Based on a 2017 Argentinian series of the same name, the American iteration of the show follows Thony De La Rosa (Élodie Yung), a former surgeon from Manila, Phillippines, who becomes an undocumented cleaner in America to access lifesaving medical treatment for her son’s rare disease.
-But when she witnesses a mob killing, Thony finds herself with a new job cleaning bloody crime scenes to avoid becoming the next victim.
+Based on a 2017 Argentinian series of the same name, the American iteration of the show follows Thony De La Rosa (Élodie Yung), a former surgeon from Manila, the Philippines, who becomes an undocumented cleaner in America to access lifesaving medical treatment for her son’s rare disease.
+But after she witnesses a mob killing, Thony finds herself with a new job cleaning bloody crime scenes to avoid becoming the next victim.
 Martha Millan, Oliver Hudson and Adan Canto also star in the series, which is executive produced by Kwok and Melissa Carter.

 “We’re putting in the light those people who are propping up Vegas,” says Yung.
 “There’s so much on this show that I care about.
 It shines a light on the immigration and medical systems, and this show does it cleverly.
-It’s inviting the audience to put themselves in my shoes, in Fiona’s shoes, in every character’s shoes, to feel for them and maybe think about their situation, about what it is to be forced to survive.”
+It’s inviting the audience to put themselves in [Thony’s] shoes, in Fiona’s shoes, in every character’s shoes, to feel for them and maybe think about their situation, about what it is to be forced to survive.”

 Kwok, Carter and fellow executive producer Shay Mitchell incorporated those elements into the series from its conception.
 However, the creative team were (and still are) well aware that it can be tough getting American audiences to watch a show centered on undocumented characters.

-Thony’s ever-deepening entanglement with the mob, plus a potential love triangle or two, serves to drive the series forward and entice viewers who might be more interested in crime dramas than immigration narratives.
+Thony’s ever-deepening entanglement with the mob, plus a potential love triangle or two, drives the series forward and entices viewers who might be more interested in crime dramas than immigration narratives.
 But the show’s central relationship is between Thony, Fiona and their family.
-“I really wanted to have a show that was exciting to watch and took viewers on a thrill ride, but it’s the characters that you walk away feeling like you understand,” Carter says.
+“I really wanted to have a show that was exciting to watch and took viewers on a thrill ride, but it’s the characters that you walk away [from] feeling like you understand,” Carter says.
 “You really want to see these two women backing each other up, being there for each other and being supportive.
 All the crime elements and things that could happen are what threatens the core family.
 But at the end of the day, they have each other.”

 That DNA is figurative as well as literal.
 Yung credits the series creators with being open to hearing about her heritage and incorporating her feedback into the creation of Thony.
 “I can relate to her journey on a personal level because I am the daughter of an immigrant,” says Yung.
-“When it’s so well-written and it’s such a good match, the character teaches you things.
+“When it’s so well written and it’s such a good match, the character teaches you things.
 I got really emotional by the end of this journey, thinking, Wow, this resilience, it’s my dad’s.
-It is what it takes to come to live in a country and do whatever you have to do to survive.
+It is what it takes to come live in a country and do whatever you have to do to survive.
 Thony has a different journey, but she taught me what it is to have this deep, quiet resilience.”

-Thony is far from the only groundbreaking character on the show, though.
-Having a show centered on a Filipino family in the first place is a rarity in mainstream media.
+Thony is far from the only groundbreaking character on the show, however.
+A show centered on a Filipino family in the first place is a rarity in mainstream media.
 “It was so exciting to see that one of the lead roles was actually written for a Filipina,” Millan says.
 “I’m so grateful to Miranda, who wanted to put that in the forefront and center the family around Filipino culture.
 This is amazing, in terms of breaking down many years of being in guest-starring roles.
 It’s such a great experience to flesh out this character throughout the series.”

-This article will appear in Character Media’s Annual 2022 Issue.
-Read our 2021 issue here.
+This article appeared in Character Media’s Annual 2022 Issue.